Choosing a Domain Name for Your Website

 - Does your domain name have an unintentional double meaning?

-Have any questions?
+Have any thoughts or questions?
 Feel free to ask them below and chime in any discussion.